History of Asian art: Tibetan art

-Tibetan art refers to the art of Tibet (Tibet Autonomous Region in China) and other present and former Himalayan kingdoms (Bhutan, Ladakh, Nepal, and Sikkim).
+Tibetan art is the distinct art of Tibet (Tibet Autonomous Region in China) and other present and former Himalayan kingdoms (Bhutan, Ladakh, Nepal, and Sikkim).
 Tibetan art is first and foremost a form of sacred art, reflecting the overriding influence of Tibetan Buddhism on these cultures.
 The Sand Mandala (Tib: kilkhor) is a Tibetan Buddhist tradition which symbolises the transitory nature of things.
 As part of Buddhist canon, all things material are seen as transitory.
 A sand mandala is an example of this, being that once it has been built and its accompanying ceremonies and viewing are finished, it is systematically destroyed.

 As Mahayana Buddhism emerged as a separate school in the 4th century BC it emphasized the role of bodhisattvas, compassionate beings who forgo their personal escape to Nirvana in order to assist others.
 From an early time various bodhisattvas were also subjects of statuary art.
 Tibetan Buddhism, as an offspring of Mahayana Buddhism, inherited this tradition.
 But the additional dominating presence of the Vajrayana (or Buddhist tantra) may have had an overriding importance in the artistic culture.
 A common bodhisattva depicted in Tibetan art is the deity Chenrezig (Avalokitesvara), often portrayed as a thousand-armed saint with an eye in the middle of each hand, representing the all-seeing compassionate one who hears our requests.
 This deity can also be understood as a Yidam, or 'meditation Buddha' for Vajrayana practice.

 Tibetan Buddhism contains Tantric Buddhism, also known as Vajrayana Buddhism for its common symbolism of the vajra, the diamond thunderbolt (known in Tibetan as the dorje).
 Most of the typical Tibetan Buddhist art can be seen as part of the practice of tantra.
 Vajrayana techniques incorporate many visualizations/imaginations during meditation, and most of the elaborate tantric art can be seen as aids to these visualizations; from representations of meditational deities (yidams) to mandalas and all kinds of ritual implements.

 A visual aspect of Tantric Buddhism is the common representation of wrathful deities, often depicted with angry faces, circles of flame, or with the skulls of the dead.
 These images represent the Protectors (Skt. dharmapala) and their fearsome bearing belies their true compassionate nature.
 Actually, their wrath represents their dedication to the protection of the dharma teaching as well as to the protection of the specific tantric practices to prevent corruption or disruption of the practice.
 They are most importantly used as wrathful psychological aspects that can be used to conquer the negative attitudes of the practitioner.

 Historians note that Chinese painting had a profound influence on Tibetan painting in general.
 Starting from the 14th and 15th century, Tibetan painting had incorporated many elements from the Chinese, and during the 18th century, Chinese painting had a deep and far-reaching impact on Tibetan visual art.
 According to Giuseppe Tucci, by the time of the Qing dynasty, "a new Tibetan art was then developed, which in a certain sense was a provincial echo of the Chinese 18th century's smooth ornate preciosity."